nmaggioni/Dumpster/README.md

 | `MAX` | The given deletion date for the file was too large; it has been cut down to the [maximum allowed value](#configuration). |
 | `NONE` | No file deletion date has been given.
 The [default one](#configuration) has been applied. |

+### Note on persistence
+Since version *v3.0.0*, *Dumpster* will register and manage deletion dates in a local [LevelDB][10] instance (to be found in the `database` folder created upon starting the server).
+That way, if you stop the server and restart it at a later time, it will purge files with older deletion date than the current one and re-schedule future deletions.

 ### Credits
 The included YubiKey library is a modified version of [the one][1] in [Adam Baldwin (evilpacket)'s][2] repo.